Loading information, please wait...loading

 Sport: 14.81 / >12000K

-I took these measurements with my NothingProjector BlackSeries ALR screen.
-This screen is an excellent screen for this type of projector but it has a natural tendency to make the colors colder.
-Measurements on a white screen would have the effect of obtaining a warmer but still insufficient colorimetry.
+I took these measurements with my ALR NothingProjector BlackSeries screen.
+This is an excellent screen for this type of projector, but it has a natural tendency to make colors look cooler.
+Measurements on a white screen would result in a warmer colorimetry, but still insufficient.

-The Formovie Theater out of the box had a colorimetry that was too cold regardless of the configuration used and this problem is further accentuated with the use of an ALR screen which has a natural tendency to cool the images.
-This is unfortunately once again the case with the Formovie Theater Premium where I measure a significant colorimetric gap for all the configurations used.
-This is something quite common and for an entry-level projector it is probably more acceptable than for a projector costing more than €3,000.
-To take full advantage of this type of projector you should ideally calibrate it but this will also affect the total price.
+The Formovie Theater out of the box had a colorimetry that was too cold regardless of the configuration used, and this problem is further accentuated with the use of an ALR screen, which has a natural tendency to cool images.
+Unfortunately, this is once again the case with the Formovie Theater Premium, where I measure a significant colorimetric discrepancy for all configurations used.
+This is quite common, and for an entry-level projector it's probably more acceptable than for a projector costing over €3,000.
+To get the most out of this kind of projector, you ideally need to calibrate it, but this will also affect the overall price.

-How to do it?
+How do I go about it?
 I have several scenarios depending on your budget

-- use the projector in film mode, this is the mode that obtains the best results.
-We are still far from perfect colorimetry here but it is already much better than all the other configurations
+- using the projector in film mode, which is the mode that gives the best results.
+It's still a long way from perfect colorimetry, but it's already much better than all the other configurations

-- use the projector in film mode and by changing the color temperature to a warm temperature, you will gain a few points here
+- use the projector in film mode and change the color temperature to a warm one, you'll gain a few points here

 Brightness